ehabsoud/BankApp/README.md

 - All data is stored locally in the browser; clearing browser storage will erase accounts and transactions
 - Error messages are shown for invalid inputs or insufficient balance
 - The application is designed for demonstration and learning purposes; no real banking operations are performed
+- Simple logging via console outputs is included to track account creation, transactions, and saves